jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

 -----
 .. # Mostly from swarmia
 .. # added summary from reddit into main article
+.. # added summary from stackoveflow blog
-PR reviews are a way to improve the code health of a system, while also sharing knowledge and spreading ownership of code.
+Code reviews improve the code health of a system and spread ownership of code and knowledge.

-The review process should be fast to be efficient, so automate trivial checks and have style guidelines to remove the easy checks out of the way.
-High level discussions need to happen before the PR to prevent rewrites (make a POC to spark the discussion if necessary).
+A good review process is fast.
+Automate trivial checks and have style guidelines to improve the speed.
+Have high level discussions of the changes before coding to prevent rewrites (make a POC to spark the discussion if needed).

-The reviewer should:
+The reviewer:

-- check the code for
+- checks the code for
-    - correctness, test coverage, functionality changes and best practices.
+    - correctness, test coverage, functionality and best practices.
-    - view changes in context of larger system and see if they can be easily maintained.
-    - point out improvements like hard to understand code, unclear names, commented out code, untested code, unhandled edge cases, too many changes in one PR, duplication, bad test structure.
+    - hard to understand code, unclear names, commented out code, untested code, unhandled edge cases, duplication, bad test structure, too many changes.
+    - view changes in context of larger system and see if they are maintainable.
 - tone:
     - have open ended questions instead of strong opinionated statements.
     - offer alternatives but don't insist they're the only way to proceed.
-    - assume reviewer might be missing something and ask for clarification instead of correction.
+    - ask for clarification instead of correction (assume you might be missing something)
-    - have in mind that the code spent a lot of time and effort on the change, so be king and unassuming and applaud nice solutions.
+    - have in mind that the code spent a lot of time and effort on the change, so be kind and unassuming and applaud nice solutions.
     - review should be all-round positive.
 - provide feedback on code, not the author.
+- Accept that there are different solutions: distinguish between common best practices and your personal taste, make compromises and be pragmatic.
     - accept there are many solutions to a problem
         - Use questions instead of statements, but don't shy from being direct if there's a clear answer.
 This assumes the author knows more than you do e.g:

                - I find this confusing becomes 'Could you elaborate on how this works?'
                - This is unmaintainable becomes 'What was your vision on maintaining this?'
                - This is broken, it will lose the db connection becomes 'What happens if we lose the db connection here?'
 - be aware that the PR author is human.
 - Use the "Yes, and ... " technique to keep an innovative atmosphere.
 Don't dismiss fresh and fragile ideas in a draft PR.
 - Include positive feedback.
 If you're only complaining about the code in PRs then you're doing it wrong, you need to celebrate the small victories
+    - Praise: appreciate good code.
+It should be specific, concrete and separated from criticism.
+Use different sentences and avoid sandwiching e.g. Most of your code looks good, but the method calc is too big -> I really like the class ProductController, Tim.
+It has a clear single responsibility, is coherent and contains nicely named methods good Job.\n Despite this, I spotted the method calc which is too big for me.
+It's okay to say "Everything is good".
 - Have discussions in public, and ensure code documents these.
 - Be explicit about the action you want.
 Use emojis or prefixes to help with this and communicate intent behind your words.
 - Fast reviews (Needs a separate paragraph)
 - Have a bias for action e.g. approve a PR with minor comments.
+- Strategies for dealing with tone:
+    - Use I-messages i.e. I suggest/think/believe/would, It's hard for me, For me it seems e.g. you are writing cryptic code -> It's hard for me to grasp what's going on in this code.
+These make the message subjective, but you-messages sound like an insinuation or an absolute statement, an attack to the author, and they get defensive.
     - Use we instead of I/me/you which makes comments less judgemental, removes blame implication and feeling that my way is right e.g. could we change this function to do it this way?
+    - Use questions instead of statements, but don't shy from being direct if there's a clear answer.
+This assumes the author knows more than you do e.g:
+           - I find this confusing becomes 'Could you elaborate on how this works?'
+           - This is unmaintainable becomes 'What was your vision on maintaining this?'
+           - This is broken, it will lose the db connection becomes 'What happens if we lose the db connection here?'
+    - talk about the code, not the coder e.g. You're requesting the service multiple times which is inefficient -> This code is requesting the service ...
+    - ask questions e.g. this variable should be called userId -> What do you think about the name userId for this variable?
+Questions feel less like criticism and can trigger a thought process that leads to accepted feedback or a better solution.
+They also reveal intention behind some design decisions without passing judgement.
 - Limit character count of each comment to 300, otherwise it looks like a wall of complaints.
 You can keep the long comments in another document and summarize it.
 Follow up with the dev if they want the details.
+- Reach out to dev if you have too many comments in the review.
+This could be that there's some misunderstanding on either side, which is easier resolved by talking.

+Three Filters For Feedback:
+Is it true?
+Is it necessary?
+Is it kind?

 Author should ensure: